 Expenditures for capital equipment, including technology enhancements, will increase over the next several years.
 With rapidly changing technologies, equipment has a short lifecycle as it become obsolete and unreliable.
 As the College increases use of its network resources and moves toward a more robust virtual environment, there will be a consistent increase in storage space and servers to maintain data whether local or cloud-based.
 Therefore, HCC must remain current with emerging administrative and instructional technologies for students and staff, learning management systems, "smart" classrooms and labs, computers for students and staff, and an infrastructure to support this growth.
 Projected costs for information technologies through FY18 are broken into the categories of operations, infrastructure and software, and are seen below.

-Information Technology Budget Projections FY15 - FY18 FY15 FY16 FY17 FY15 Budgeted Projected Projected Projected Operations 1,027,875 1,176,849 1,363,872 1,557,045 Infrastructure 380,356 360,000 630,000 494,000 Software 191,927 212,000 143,250 164,738 Total 1,600,158 1,748,849 2,137,122 2,215,783
+Investments funded with operating dollars will need to increase from current levels in anticipation of cuts in federal funding such as Perkins.

+Information Technology Budget Projections

+FY15 - FY18

+FY15 FY16 FY17 FY18 Projected

+Budgeted Projected Projected

+Operations 1,027,875 1,176,849 1,363,872 1,557,045

+Infrastructure 380,356 360,000 630,000 494,000

+Software 191,927 212,000 143,250 164,738

+Total 1,600,158 1,748,849 2,137,122 2,215,783